 Image Source: Rampur Indian Single Malt

-Nose: It has rich fruity nose with honey, dried fruits and balanced spices.
-It has floral aroma with the toffee in the background.
+Nose: It has a rich fruity nose with honey, dried fruits, and balanced spices.
+It has a floral aroma with the toffee in the background.

 Palate: It is balanced with malty and creamy vanilla with hints of fruits like apple and apricot.

 Appearance: Beautiful Amber Gold